regionjs/region-core/docs/Migrate.md

 ## Migrate From 0.5 to 0.6

-package is renamed to 'region-core' & 'region-shortcut', 'redux-loadings' will be maintained for a while.
+package is renamed to `region-core` & `region-shortcut`, `redux-loadings` will be maintained for a while.

 expireTime is set to 0, you can remove your forceUpdate.